How to paint wood furniture – an expert guide

 How to paint wood furniture

-Gone are the days of hastily assembled flatpack and cookie cutter interiors.
+Gone are the days of hastily assembled flatpack and cookie-cutter interiors.
 Today, interior design is all about personality and character.
 Antique and vintage stores are a treasure trove of beautiful pieces of furniture that you won't find anywhere else.
-However, these vintage gems often need a little TLC to bring them up to scratch or a sometimes need a change of color to suit your look.
+However, these vintage gems often need a little TLC to bring them up to scratch or sometimes need a change of color to suit your look.

 That’s where the painted furniture revolution comes to the fore.
-Learning how to paint wood furniture can transform a boring brown chest of drawers that's otherwise destined for landfill into the hero of your bedroom scheme.
+Learning how to paint wood furniture can transform a boring brown dresser that's otherwise destined for landfill into the hero of your sustainable kitchen ideas.

 In addition to creating characterful pieces for your home, learning how to paint wooden furniture will also save you money as lots of these antiques sell for a song, and also know that you’re doing your bit for the planet, repurposing rather than buying new.